Home » Dessert Recipes » Pies & Tarts » Keto Chocolate Pie

 To Make the Chocolate Pudding:

-Step One: In a small saucepan over medium heat the coconut milk and heavy cream to a simmer.
+Step One: In a small saucepan over medium heat, bring the coconut milk and heavy cream to a simmer.
 Whisk in the dry ingredients until smooth.

 Step Two: Whisk the egg yolks in a glass bowl.
 Very slowly pour the warm cream over the egg yolks, while whisking vigorously to temper the eggs.
 Add the mixture back to the saucepan.
 Heat over medium until thick enough to coat the back of a spoon.